lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/board-update.rst

 Programming & Debug tools installation
 ***************************************

-To flash a gateware image to your BeagleV Fire board you will require a FlashPro5/6 and FlashPro Express (FPExpress) tool which comes pre-installed as part of `Libero SoC Design Suite <https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions>`_.
+To flash a gateware image to your BeagleV-Fire board you will require a FlashPro5/6 and FlashPro Express (FPExpress) tool which comes pre-installed as part of `Libero SoC Design Suite <https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/fpga/libero-software-later-versions>`_.
 A standalone FlashPro Express tool is also available with MicroChip's `Programming and Debug Tools <https://www.microchip.com/en-us/products/fpgas-and-plds/fpga-and-soc-design-tools/programming-and-debug>`_ package, which we are going to use for this tutorial.
 Below are the steps to install the software: